GeekTrainer/learn-django/Module4/Module4_Unit4.md

 {% endblock %}
 ```

 As you can see at the top of the template we have extended the **basic_layout.html** page.
 By extending this page we can keep the same formatting and modify it where needed.
-In this instance we want to add a new nav link in the `sidebar` block, and the page content within the `content` block.
+In this instance we want to add a new nav link in the `sidebar` block and the page content within the `content` block.
 Since we did not want to override the default title from the **basic_layout** page the `title` block was not added.

 Next we need to add the second page to the website called **shelter_spotlight.html** which will also be stored in the **templates** folder.
 After creating the file input the below code.